qinguorui2001/tp/docs/DeveloperGuide.md

   * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
   * Cons: We must ensure that the implementation of each individual command are correct.

-_{more aspects and alternatives to be added}_

 ### Give feature

 #### Implementation
-The give command allows users to add the specified assignment to a particular person is stored in the model.
+The `give` command allows users to add the specified assignment to a particular person is stored in the model.
 Person who already has the specified assignment will not have a duplicated assignment added to him.
 The command is abstracted as `AddAssignmentCommand` and extends `Command`.
 When the user inputs the command, `Command#execute` is called and returns a `CommandResult`.